stonepros/stone/doc/dev/logging.rst

 events that occur regularly in normal operation.
-For example, it would be inappropriate to emit a INFO message about every new client that connects (scales with #clients), or to emit and INFO message about every CephFS subtree migration (occurs regularly).
+For example, it would be inappropriate to emit a INFO message about every new client that connects (scales with #clients), or to emit and INFO message about every StoneFS subtree migration (occurs regularly).

 Language and formatting
 -----------------------